harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/ci-stage-settings.md

 ## Configure Codebase

 Specify the pipeline's default codebase configuration.
 These settings are available when you add the first stage to a pipeline.
-After adding the first stage, these are managed under the pipeline's overall **Codebase** settings.
+After you add the first stage, you manage these under the pipeline's overall **Codebase** settings.
 For more information about codebase configuration, go to [Edit Codebase Configuration](../codebase-configuration/create-and-configure-a-codebase.md).

 ### Connector